 Fassbender is remarkable in showcasing Brandon’s cold emotional wasteland and the torment that triggered it; something happened that made this man do everything in his power not to feel and it’s all the more tantalizing that we don’t know what it is that ruined both him and his sister.
 Mulligan’s Sissy is all neediness and nerves, clinging to anyone around her as a possible life preserver.
 Her scarred wrists reflect the damage within.
 A completely non-sexual scene between her and Brandon towards the end of the film is painful to watch—-and provoked the strongest reaction from the audience.

 To say this is not a holiday movie would be the understatement of the century.
 It is quite simply devastating to watch two people so hell bent on their own self-destruction.
 The film offers nothing in the sense of catharsis which is why, despite its brilliant performances and striking cinematography, I hesitate to recommend it whole-heartedly.
-Shame simply isn’t an enjoyable film, but it is an artistically relevant one, and it’s almost impossible to imagine that Fassbender and Mulligan won’t at least garner nominations for it on Oscar night.
+Shame simply isn’t an enjoyable film, but it is an artistically relevant one.
 It is worth seeing; but you have to ask yourself if you have the necessary fortitude first.
 You won’t be just paying $11.50 for a ticket and 100 minutes of your time.